kanishka082008/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 # SERIAL-IN-SERIAL-OUT-SHIFTREGISTER

 **AIM:**

-To implement  SISO Shift Register using verilog and validating their functionality using their functional tables
+to implement siso using verilog and validating their functionality using functional tables

 **SOFTWARE REQUIRED:**